12Mosch/Cognify/docs/POST_SESSION_SUMMARY.md

 - Guidance about new cards available tomorrow
 - "All caught up" message when no cards are due

+#### Continue Studying Feature
+**Spaced Repetition Mode Only:**
+- Shows "Continue Studying" button when more cards are due for review
+- Button only appears when `onContinueStudying` callback is provided
+- Allows users to start a new session without returning to dashboard
+- Resets session state and loads fresh study queue

 #### Accessibility Features
 - Proper focus management (heading receives focus on mount)
 - ARIA labels and semantic HTML structure